Model-independent ZH production cross section at FCC-ee: Introduction

 Similar studies have been carried out for other proposed electron–positron colliders.
 At the Linear Collider Facility (LCF), the analysis has been performed at a center-of-mass energy of \SI{250}{\GeV} for a total integrated luminosity of \SI{2.7}{\invab} under polarized beam conditions that enhance or suppress specific signal and background processes.
 Separate investigations of the leptonic~\cite{PhysRevD.94.113002} and hadronic~\cite{Thomson:2015jda} channels were subsequently rescaled to the latest LCF running scenario, yielding a total uncertainty of 0.62\%~\cite{LinearColliderVision:2025hlt}.
 In these studies, the visible and invisible Higgs decay modes are treated in separate, independently optimized analyses, in contrast to the integrated strategy pursued in this work.
-At the proposed Circular Electron Positron Collider (CEPC), dedicated studies have been performed for the leptonic channels, while the hadronic contribution is extrapolated from previous results for linear colliders, leading to a projected total uncertainty of 0.5\% for \SI{5}{\invab} of integrated luminosity at \sqrtsZH~\cite{An_2019}.
+At the proposed Circular Electron Positron Collider (CEPC), dedicated studies have been performed for the leptonic channels, while the hadronic contribution is extrapolated from previous results for linear colliders, leading to a projected total uncertainty of 0.5\% for \SI{5.6}{\invab} of integrated luminosity at \sqrtsZH~\cite{An_2019}.

 This paper is organized as follows.
 Section~\ref{sec:AnalysisStrategy} provides an overview of the analysis strategy, followed by a description of the event generation and detector response in Section~\ref{sec:Samples}.
 The event selection is detailed in Section~\ref{sec:EventSelection}, while Section~\ref{sec:SignalExtraction} presents the final optimization and signal extraction.
-The results are given in Section~\ref{sec:results}, and the paper concludes with the model independence tests and discussion in Section~\ref{sec:Model-independent}.
+The results are given in Section~\ref{sec:results}, followed by the assessment of model independence in Section~\ref{sec:Model-independent}, and Section~\ref{sec:Conclusion} concludes the paper.